smichr/learn-multibody-dynamics/introduction.rst

 This is of course built on top of SymPy, whose `1000+ contributors`_ have also greatly helped SymPy Mechanics be what it is.
-Furthermore, the software lies on the top of a large ecosystem of open source software written by thousands and thousands of contributors who we owe so much to.
+Furthermore, the software lies on the top of a large ecosystem of open source software written by thousands and thousands of contributors to whom we owe so much.

 .. _1000+ contributors: https://github.com/sympy/sympy/blob/master/AUTHORS